 Create signage for your food items.
 Not only does it add decoration to your table but I like to know what I’m eating and it saves me a lot of question answering – What’s in this???
 I have acquired quite a collection of table signage.
 I have picked them up at Goodwill, The Dollar Store and eBay.

 When I am hosting a party for a new bride or mother to be or a birthday party, I love to include photos of the guest of honor.
-You can either ask them for some photos or I like to grab my own camera and go do a little mini photo shoot with them.
-I had fun taking these photos of my neighbor’s new baby not too long ago.
-I created a collage poster with them through Snapfish and also did some quick thank you notes for the new mother too.
-I love to be able to send my guest of honor home with some personalized gifts.
+You can either ask them for some photos or I like to grab my own camera and go do a little mini photo shoot with theme.

 Flowers are an easy, easy way to spruce up any serving table or party.
 They don’t have to be anything fancy.
-I usually just grab a white glass pitcher or a canning jar to put my flowers in.
+Just grab a white glass pitcher or a canning jar to put my flowers in.
 I cut these flowers out of my own back yard.

 Another fun way to get your guests involved is with a Photo Booth.
 We did this at Tessa’s Sail Away Graduation Party and it was a huge hit.
 It kept the kids busy all night.
 The photo makes a fun momento of the party for all your guests too.